meekostuff/HTMLDecor/README.md

 TODO
 ----
-- better docs, including logger and decorSystem APIs
+- better docs, including logger and decor APIs
 - compatibility checks and warnings between the content and decor pages (charset, etc)
 - compatibility checks and warnings between the content element and the decor element it replaces (tagName, attrs, etc).
 - provide an API for scripts in the decor document to intercept different stages of processing
 - a stylesheet switcher
-- redirection options in the decor page, so that it could detect the browser, device, media size and capabilities, and load a more appropriate decor page.
 - URLs in `<style>` sections of the decor are not resolved.
 This means that relative URLs (which are meant to be relative to the decor URL) will probably be wrong when imported into the page.
 - investigate the use of [HTML in XMLHttpRequest](https://developer.mozilla.org/en/HTML_in_XMLHttpRequest) in place of an iframe.
+- delayed loaded (or user-triggered loading) of sections of the page
+- configuration might be better using JSON
+- configuration by data-options might be better as a `<meta>`
+- an alternative for pan-triggering hyperlinks might be to use `@target="_self"`;
+- `<link rel="meeko-decor" data-assert="capability_check()" ... />` for more flexibility in specifying decor document
+- HTMLDecor equivalents of `showModalDialog()` and `showModelessDialog()` using iframes and with theming option